100+ Must-Know Marijuana Statistics and Facts (Infographic)

 Marijuana Addiction Statistics

-29. Cannabis is less addictive than alcohol and opioids.
+26. Cannabis is less addictive than alcohol and opioids.

-According to Kevin Hill, associate professor of psychiatry at Harvard Medical School and director of the Division of Addiction Psychiatry, the main issue is the lack of right education that would diminish the chances of cannabis use disorder (CUD).
+According to Kevin Hill, associate professor of psychiatry at Harvard Medical School and director of the Division of Addiction Psychiatry, the main issue is the lack of the right education that would diminish the chances of cannabis use disorder (CUD).

 Consequently, the less addictive nature of cannabis and uncertainty about the right dosage, as well as the fact that it can affect people in a different way, can cause serious issues.

-30. A twin study from 2019 confirmed that marijuana usage does not cause a drop of 8 IQ points.
+27. A twin study from 2019 confirmed that marijuana usage does not cause a drop of 8 IQ points.

 The 2019 study compared 428 twin pairs and found no scientific evidence for the previous claim.
 As a matter of fact, the only drops in intelligence occurred in both twins — the one that was using marijuana, and the other who wasn’t.

-33. Marijuana is not a gateway drug.
+30. Marijuana is not a gateway drug.

 Marijuana gateway drug statistics tell us that even though people using marijuana may turn to drug abuse, there is no uniform tendency.
 Otherwise, it could be said for alcohol to be a gateway substance, too.

-34. Smoking marijuana can increase the heart rate for up to 3 hours afterward.
+31. Smoking marijuana can increase the heart rate for up to 3 hours afterward.

 Among other marijuana side effects are impaired memory and movement, altered senses, moodiness, difficulty in problem-solving and thinking.

-34. Marijuana is not safe for pregnant women.
+32. Marijuana is not safe for pregnant women.

 It can reduce the oxygen flow to the baby, make the placenta more penetrable and allow for a part of the THC content to harm the baby.

 (Drug War Facts)

-Among a plethora of substance abuse deaths, there still hasn’t been a single case recorded in the US in which a person died due to marijuana overdose.
+Among a plethora of substance abuse deaths, there still hasn’t been a single case recorded in the US in which a person died due to a marijuana overdose.